AdamPayzant/COMP3004_SCAPES/README.md

 Mathieu Leblanc (101092676)
 Edward Adam Payzant (101082175)
 William So (101070267)
-Zacchaeus Leung(101035212)
+Zacchaeus Leung (101035212)

 **Date:** 05/12/2019

 ## Design Pattern

-We Implemented the composite design pattern.
-This was implemented through the way we implemented arrays, where arrays store generic variables instead of explicitly Integer Variables.
-This allows for greater feature potential in the future for what arrays can store, being able to store any Variable subtype, even arrays other should the syntax be added.
+We implemented the composite design pattern.
+This was implemented through the way we implemented arrays, where arrays store pointers to generic variables instead of explicitly Integer Variables, and the use of polymorphism on the implementation of the print function.
+Additionally, this design pattern allows for greater feature potential in the future for what arrays can store, being able to store any Variable subtype, even arrays other should the syntax be added.
+Through this implementation, all subclasses of the Variable class can be called to complete the print function through their own implementation, and cascade that behavior through their elements if they are also a composite (array) type.

 ## Compilation